cbcrc/rc-oauth2-client/README.md

                                 // i18nLabel: the name of the property in your i18n configuration object above
                                 // action: supports either a string (will create a href attribute) or a function
                                 // (will create an onclick attribute and your function will recieve the click event object as a parameter)
+        ,loginComplete:null    // optional - a function to be invoked when the user has succesfully logged in to the client application, with signature
+                                // function(accessToken){}
-        ,logoutComplete:null    // optional - a function to be invoked when logout process completes, with signature
+        ,logoutComplete:null    // optional - a function to be invoked when hte logout process completes, with signature
                                 // function(evt /*click event*/){}
     }
   ```